johanndiedrick/innovidMultiscreenDisplayAppOSXMaster/README.md

-innovidMultiscreenDisplayApp
+OS X MASTER App for Innovid Multiscreen Display Project
 ============================
-This readme includes details and instructions for the Innovid Multiscreen Display MASTER app.
+This readme includes details and instructions for the Innovid Multiscreen Display OSX MASTER app.

 Version
 ----